opixelum/brain-disk-gitbook/docs/glossary.md

 ### Liquidity pool

-Pile of crypto currencies locked in a smart contract.
+Pile of cryptocurrencies locked in a smart contract.

 ### Liquidity provider